clarehsu390/YourAesthetic/README.md

 has_many :teachers, through: :out_follows, source: :teacher
 ```

+#### Search

+Using the ruby gem 'pg_search', users are able to see pins and users whose names match the search query.

 #### Drag and Drop Upload

 Users are able to upload images from their own devices onto the website.
 This uses [react-dropzone](https://github.com/okonet/react-dropzone).
 Users can either click on the dropzone or drag their images to upload to the site.
 The uploaded images are automatically rendered onto the home page.